Pyoderma gangrenosum - Anogenital in

 Synopsis

-The two primary variants are a classic ulcerative form, which often involves the lower extremities, and a vesicobullous form, which is more superficial and tends to occur on the upper extremities, including hands.
+PG can take on a number of differing clinical presentations.
+The 2 most common presentations are a classic ulcerative form, which often involves the lower extremities, and a vesiculobullous form, which is more superficial and tends to occur on the upper extremities, including the hands.
+This subtype is most commonly seen in patients with an associated lymphoproliferative disorder.
+Other variants include pustular, vegetative, and peristomal PG.
 Fever, toxicity, and pain can be associated with the onset of PG.
-Extracutaneous manifestations may take the form of sterile neutrophilic abscesses, such as in the lungs, heart, gastrointestinal tract, liver, eyes, central nervous system, and lymphatic tissue.
+Rarely, PG can involve the eyes.
+Extracutaneous manifestations may take the form of sterile neutrophilic abscesses, such as in the lungs, heart, gastrointestinal (GI) tract, liver, eyes, central nervous system (CNS), and lymphatic tissue.

-PG tends to be self-limited.
-First-line therapies are widely accepted, while alternative therapeutic recommendations are largely based on anecdotal evidence.
+PG can have either an acute or chronic course and results in extensive scarring (which can be cribriform or keloidal with dyspigmentation, especially in patients with darker skin colors).
 Surgical intervention is a common exacerbating factor because PG demonstrates pathergy, a phenomenon by which skin trauma can lead to worsening disease.

 Codes